 The company reiterated its 2021 capital expenditures guidance at $55 million, indicating a decline from the 2020 figure of $65 million.
 It intends to take cautiously optimistic steps as the market recovers.
 As such, RPC will not likely increase equipment fleets until a profitable situation comes up.
 Higher oil prices are favoring increased customer spending.

 How Have Estimates Been Moving Since Then?

-In the past month, investors have witnessed a downward trend in fresh estimates.
-The consensus estimate has shifted -65.71% due to these changes.
+In the past month, investors have witnessed an upward trend in fresh estimates.
+The consensus estimate has shifted 11.11% due to these changes.

-Currently, RPC has a nice Growth Score of B, though it is lagging a bit on the Momentum Score front with a C. Charting a somewhat similar path, the stock was allocated a grade of B on the value side, putting it in the top 40% for this investment strategy.
+At this time, RPC has a subpar Growth Score of D, however its Momentum Score is doing a lot better with a B. Charting a somewhat similar path, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.

-Estimates have been broadly trending downward for the stock, and the magnitude of these revisions indicates a downward shift.
-It's no surprise RPC has a Zacks Rank #4 (Sell).
-We expect a below average return from the stock in the next few months.
+Estimates have been broadly trending upward for the stock, and the magnitude of these revisions has been net zero.
+Notably, RPC has a Zacks Rank #3 (Hold).
+We expect an in-line return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 RPC, Inc. (RES) : Free Stock Analysis Report